pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 related_companies = []
 related_people = []
 short_description = "The Monster I Am Today is an excellent pick for the contemporary opera fan.
 It's grand and operatic, with its emotional peaks and depths.
 For me, it's a completely new — and frankly, overdue — perspective on this beloved art form.
-It's a fresh read, and I highly recommend." slug = "book-review-the-monster-i-am-today" title = "Book review: The Monster I Am Today" youtube_url = ""
+It's a fresh read, and I highly recommend." slug = "an-opera-fans-must-read-the-monster-i-am-today" title = "An opera fan's must-read: The Monster I Am Today" youtube_url = ""

 +++